freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-attribute-selectors/66ed8fd0f45ce3ece4053eaf.md

 #### --text--

-Which of the following will not run as expected with this style?
+Which of the following will not match this CSS rule?

 ```html
 <style>